Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction

 The dipole model is an important theoretical framework to provide an unified framework to study the exclusive and inclusive diffractive data in $ep$ collisions at HERA, and inclusive particle production data in UPCs \cite{Nikolaev:1990ja,Mueller:1994jq}.
-An important ingredient for particle production in dipole model approach is that the scattering amplitude for the singly diffractive processes $ \gamma^* p \to V p$, where $V$ is a vector meson or a real photon $\gamma$ in DVCS, factorizes into a product of light-front wavefunctions (LFWFs) associated with the initial state photon and final state vector meson and a dipole-nucleon cross-section.
+An important ingredient for particle production in dipole model approach is that the scattering amplitude for the singly diffractive processes $ \gamma^* p \to V p$, where $V$ is a vector meson or a real photon $\gamma$ in DVCS, factorizes into a product of light-front wavefunctions (LFWFs) associated with the initial state photon and final state vector meson and a dipole-nucleon cross section.
 Though, the exact form of the photon wavefunction is known exactly in perturbative QCD, the vector meson wavefunction remains an open question.

-In the recent past, a new analytical insight into the meson LFWFs is proposed by Brodsky and de T\'eramond in a semiclassical relativistic approximation in light-front Schr\"odinger wave equation (LFSWE).
-It has been shown that the LFSWE in the chiral limit of massless quarks in physical space-time can be mapped with the equation of motion of spin-$J$ strings in the fifth dimension of Anti-de Sitter ($\mathrm{AdS}$) space, thus establishing a connection between light-front QCD and $\mathrm{AdS_5}$, widely known as the `Light-Front Holography' (BdT-LFH) \cite{deTeramond:2005su,Brodsky:2006uqa,deTeramond:2008ht}.
-This approach has been successfully applied to investigate the hadron spectroscopy, including the Regge trajectories, hadrons form factors, parton distributions, infrared behavior of the strong coupling, etc. \cite{Brodsky:2013ar,Brodsky:2014yha,Sharma:2014voa}.
-The precise mapping of the electromagnetic/gravitational form factors in the $\mathrm{AdS}$ space with the corresponding expressions from light-front QCD in physical space-time lead to the exact form of holographic LFWFs, referred as the `BdT-LFWF'.
-In a series of previous work, it has been shown that the `BdT-LFWF' together with the dipole model successfully predict the cross-section for the diffractive $\rho$ \cite{Forshaw:2012im} and $\phi$ \cite{Ahmady:2016ujw}, when compared with the available data at HERA $ep$ collider \cite{Chekanov:2005cqa,Aaron:2009xp,Chekanov:2007zr}.
+In the recent past, a new analytical insight into the meson LFWFs was proposed by Brodsky and de T\'eramond in a semiclassical relativistic approximation in the light-front Schr\"odinger wave equation (LFSWE).
+It has been shown that the LFSWE in the chiral limit of massless quarks in physical space-time can be mapped with the equation of motion of spin-$J$ strings in the fifth dimension of anti-de Sitter ($\mathrm{AdS}$) space, thus establishing a connection between light-front QCD and $\mathrm{AdS_5}$, widely known as the Brodsky and de T\'eramond ``Light-Front Holography'' (BdT-LFH) \cite{deTeramond:2005su,Brodsky:2006uqa,deTeramond:2008ht}.
+This approach has been successfully applied to investigate the hadron spectroscopy, including the Regge trajectories, hadron form factors, parton distributions, infrared behavior of the strong coupling, etc. \cite{Brodsky:2013ar,Brodsky:2014yha,Sharma:2014voa}.
+The precise mapping of the electromagnetic/gravitational form factors in the $\mathrm{AdS}$ space with the corresponding expressions from light-front QCD in physical space-time leads to the exact form of holographic LFWFs, referred as the `BdT-LFWF'.
+In a series of previous work, it has been shown that the `BdT-LFWF' together with the dipole model successfully predict the cross section for the diffractive $\rho$ \cite{Forshaw:2012im} and $\phi$ \cite{Ahmady:2016ujw}, when compared with the available data at the HERA $ep$ collider \cite{Chekanov:2005cqa,Aaron:2009xp,Chekanov:2007zr}.